-The organic increase in total cost of products and services sold in 2023 was primarily driven by the organic sales increases noted above and inflationary pressures, including annual wage increases and higher Service-related material costs, partially offset by productivity and lower commodity prices, primarily steel.
+The organic increase in total cost of products and services sold in 2024 and 2023, were primarily driven by the organic sales changes noted above.
+Productivity and lower commodity prices, primarily steel, were partially offset by inflationary pressures, including annual wage increases and higher Service-related material costs.